oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

    ```julia
    SpaceGerm(X::AffineScheme, I::Ideal)
    ```
-   where I is a (maximal) ideal describing the chosen basering(X)-point on the scheme.
+   where I is a (maximal) ideal describing the chosen kk-point on the affine kk-scheme X.
    **Provides:** SpaceGerm.
    ```julia
    germ_at-point(X::AffineScheme, I::Ideal)
    ```
-   where I is a (maximal) ideal describing the chosen basering(X)-point on the scheme.
+   where I is a (maximal) ideal describing the chosen kk-point on the affine kk-scheme.

    **Provides:** SpaceGerm, restriction map.